Email address: acantrill@netspace.net.au

 A program of ten of their films from 1969 to 2001 was shown at the Lisbon Biennale, Portugal, in October 2003.

 Two programs were given at the OtherFilm Festival in Brisbane, 2006: a retrospective and a reconstruction of part of the Cantrills’ 1971 Expanded Cinema show including films interacting with patterned and three-dimensional screens, and Calligraphy Contest for the New Year, a film screen transformation performance piece.
+Several films and constructed screens used in the original presentation were omitted, including the arc of screens set around the gallery walls.

 A review by Jim Knox, which includes a photograph of the Calligraphy Contest performance, is at: